allenhwkim/angular-template/README.md

 Why do I need this?
 If you are a big fan of AngularJS and you want to use AngularJS as a template engine, this node module will do the job.

+This template converts the following one time binding expressions on the server-side;

+  1. inline expression
+  2. ng-if directive
+  3. ng-repeat directive
+  4. ng-class directive

+It also does server-side file include with `ng-include`

 Install
 -------